-Overview Recent Situations Methamphetamine offenders account for most of the drug offenders in Japan (over 80% of all drug offenders) The number of methamphetamine offenders was 11,148 in 2014 · The percentage of Cannabis offenders has remained high next to methamphetamine offenders No. of NPS (New Psychoactive Substance) offenders was 897 in As a result of various measures taken, shops selling NPS drugs disappeared Structural Chart of Countermeasures against Drug Abuse UN and international Promotion Council for MHLW treaty signatories Cooperation Cooperation Countermeasures Cooperation in (head of fice) against Drug Abuse international Investigations Narcotics Control Department, Regional Bureau of Health and (8 departments, 1 of fice, and Welfare 3 branches nationwide) (Narcotics agents) (Enlightenment (Crime (Measures for (On-site Enlightenment activities) drug addicts) inspections) investigation) activities by private organizations Narcotics control of ficers Prefectures Narcotics addict counselors Drug Abuse Drug abuse prevention Prevention Narcotics control instructors officers Center Regional headquarters for [Narcotics [Narcotics control Narcotics addict drug abuse prevention control officers] officers, etc.] counselors Mental health and welfare centers Medical care Narcotic Other drug facilities, other addicts and Narcotics/ dependents/ offices handling persons methamphetamine addicts and Schools, home, communities narcotics and/or subject to abusers methamphetamine, their family observation selling NPS etc. and guidance
+Overview Recent Situations "Methamphetamine" and "cannabis" offenders account for most of the drug offenders in Japan (over 95% of all drug offenders) • The number of arrested methamphetamine offenders was 10,607 in 2016 The number of arrested cannabis offenders was 2,722, an increase for three years in a row • The number of arrested NPS (New Psychoactive Substance) offenders was • The confiscated amount of methamphetamine was 1,521.4 kg in 2016.
+Structural Chart of Countermeasures against Drug Abuse UN and international Promotion Council for MHLW treaty signatories Cooperation Cooperation Countermeasures Cooperation in (head of fice) against Drug Abuse international investigations Narcotics Control Department, Regional Bureau of Health and (8 departments, 1 of fice, and Welfare 3 branches nationwide) (Narcotics agents) (Enlightenment (Crime (Measures for (On-site Enlightenment activities) investigation) drug addicts) inspections) activities by private organizations Narcotics control of ficers Prefectures Narcotics addict counselors Drug Abuse Drug abuse prevention Prevention instructors Narcotics agents Center Regional headquarters for [Narcotics [Narcotics agents, etc.] Narcotics addict drug abuse prevention control officers] counselors Mental health and welfare centers Medical care Narcotic Other drug facilities, other addicts and Narcotics/ dependents/ offices handling persons methamphetamine addicts and Schools, home, communities narcotics and/or subject to Abusers. methamphetamine, their family Trafficking rings selling NPS etc. observation and quidance shops drugs.

 While narcotics used as analgesics for cancer patients and psychotropics such as hypnotics and antianxiety drugs have important roles in medicine, they can cause significant harm, if illegally abused, not only to the health of abusers but also to the entire society.

 Efforts are therefore being made in taking various measures in a comprehensive manner, including stabilizing the supply and demand of medical narcotics and drug abuse countermeasures such as enhanced enlightenment activities, reinforced law enforcement, promotion of re-abuse prevention, and promotion of international cooperation.